 Trained teams offering therapy visits to hospitals, care home, day care programs for seniors, schools, special education students, businesses and any group that requests dog interaction.
 Research shows that dogs offer a calming effect, lowers blood pressure, acts as a social connector and while bringing smiles and distractions from their illness.
 For the school programs the students are taught disability awareness and how service dogs help people be more independent.

-Our teams visits thousands of people statewide with their service and therapy dogs at: Kahuku Hospital, Wahiawa Hospital, Age to Perfection, Oceanside Assisted Living, Kahuku Elderly Housing, Pali Momi, Kaiser Hospital, Queens Hospital, Castle Hospital, Hale Kuike in Nuuanu and Kaneohe, DOE classrooms, Lutheran School, Girl Scout Troops, Youth group BYU, Tripler, Pre-schools, military, Windward Elementary schools and many other places.
+Our teams visits thousands of people statewide with their service and therapy dogs at: Kahuku Hospital, Wahiawa Hospital, Age to Perfection, Oceanside Assisted Living, Kahuku Elderly Housing, Pali Momi, Kaiser Hospital, Queens Hospital, Castle Hospital, Hale Kuike in Nuuanu and Kaneohe, DOE classrooms, Lutheran School, Girl Scout Troops, Youth groups BYU, Tripler, Pre-schools, military, Windward Elementary schools and many other places.